minihazel/FIKA-FPS/README.md

 Wait for the `Started webserver` text to appear

-Run the `Start_headless_xxxxxx` batch script that is in your SPT install folder
+Right-Click the `Start_headless_xxxxxx.ps1` Powershell script that is in your SPT install folder.

+Click `Run with Powershell`.
+There will be a 3 or 5 second wait period.

-Wait until both consoles have stopped spamming
+Wait until both consoles have stopped spamming.

 ### Client PC
 ⚠️ Make sure the Server PC has been set up for the server to allow the connection ⚠️